-An interferometric imager would have to be able to provide sub-milliarcsecond images for a significant sample of stars similar to the Sun, as well for other cool stars with very different characteristics.
-The NASA Stellar Imager (SI[20]) is one such proposed UV/optical observatory.
-This interferometer would have access to an exciting array of distinct stars and stellar systems (Fig. 6).
-For a resolution comparable to a medium-sized solar active region, a maximum baseline of 500 m is needed when observing a dwarf star with an angular diameter of 2 milliarcseconds in the mid-UV.
-In addition to single F- through M-type dwarf stars, a variety of other target stars is accessible to such an observatory, including wide binaries, stars with planetary systems, and stars that probe the Sun's activity over time.
-Such an observatory will, for the first time, enable imaging of magnetic activity of a variety of Sun-like stars, and of stars with shallow convective envelopes, fully-convective cool, close binary systems with dual active components magnetically coupled at a few stellar radii, compact RS-CvN-type binaries, mass-transferring Algol-type systems, red giant stars, and red supergiant stars.
+An interferometric imager should provide sub-milliarcsecond images for a significant sample of stars similar to the Sun, as well for other cool stars with very different characteristics.
+The Stellar Imager (SI[20]) is one such proposed UV/optical observatory.
+SI would have access to an exciting array of distinct stars and stellar systems (Fig. 5).
+For a resolution comparable to a medium-sized solar active region, a maximum baseline of ~500 m is needed when observing a dwarf star with an angular diameter of 2 milliarcseconds in the mid-UV.
+In addition to single F-through M-type dwarf stars, a variety of other target stars is accessible to such an observatory, including wide binaries, stars with planetary systems, and stars that probe the Sun's activity over time.
+Such an observatory will, for the first time, enable imaging of magnetic activity of a variety of Sun-like stars, and of stars with shallow convective envelopes, fully-convective cool, close binary systems with dual active components magnetically coupled at a few stellar radii, compact RS-CvN-type binaries, mass-transferring Algol-type systems, and red (super-)giant stars.